The Shadow Of The Wind – Carlos Ruiz Zafon

 Chosen by Jo

-✎ “This book started with a bang with the main character Daniel visiting a place of pure fantasy and I can still see the place where Julian Carax’s book was hidden: ‘the cemetery of forgotten books’.
+✎ “This book started with a bang with the main character Daniel visiting a place of pure fantasy.
+I can still see the place where Julian Carax’s book was hidden: the cemetery of forgotten books.
 This novel is densely plot driven, the characters are likeable and the prose is beautiful if a little melodramatic at times.
-I loved this exciting gothic tale, it has everything – mystery, love, death, skullduggery, curses, evil policeman … the list goes on.
+I loved this exciting gothic tale, it has everything: mystery, love, death, skullduggery, curses, evil policeman … the list goes on.
 It has its faults, e.g. revealing the mystery in a letter all in one go, but I didn’t want to put it down and I loved it anyway.” – Jo

 ✎ “The imagery of the Cemetery of Forgotten Books in the opening setting is a book lover’s dream and a sure bet you’ll want to read on.
 Tick.
-Plus, the main character Daniel Sempere is quite spellbinding.
+Plus, the main character Daniel Sempere is quite spellbinding and the support cost surprising and eerie.
 Tick, tick.
 However, for me, the plot quickly became contrived and overdone and I ended up being underwhelmed by this book.” – Rachel

 —–